 The layout of LinkedIn is not particularly useful for conducting a job search.
 You can post your profile for millions to see.
 You can also apply for jobs.
 While there is the potential for employers and employment agencies to find you, the odds are against you.
 So, what should you do to stand out?

-To effectively use LinkedIn, you must learn to utilise it the same way a marketer or salesperson does.
+To effectively use LinkedIn, you must learn to utilise it the same way a salesperson does.
 Recruiters at employment agencies are used to being approached and they accept connection requests from everyone.
-Once you have sent out some requests, you should:
+Once you have sent out requests, you should:

 You can initially send out a maximum of 3,000 connection requests.
 I advise limiting your connections with people who work at an employment agency to not more than 10% of your total connections.

 The trick is to connect with people who employ staff with your background.
-This is why it is so important to be selective when deciding which employment agencies and employers to connect with.
+Hence why it is so important to be selective when deciding who to connect with.
 If you you take these steps, then statistically, you will be in the right place at the right time!

 If you want to start sending your CV out to potential employers but are finding it difficult to decide what you should and should not include, you may also be interested in our CV writing service.
 Click the button below to find out more.